leahkemp/pipeface/docs/run_on_nci.md

     "in_data": "./config/in_data.csv",
 ```

 Specify the format of the input data defined in the 'file' column of `in_data.csv`.
 This will determine the type of analysis to carry out.
-Options include unaligned BAM, FASTQ, unaligned BAM and FASTQ, aligned bam or SNP/indel VCF, (ubam, fastq, ubam_and_fastq, aligned_bam and snv_vcf retrospectively).
+Options include unaligned BAM, FASTQ, unaligned BAM and FASTQ, aligned bam or SNP/indel VCF, ('ubam', 'fastq', 'ubam_and_fastq', 'aligned_bam' and 'snv_vcf' retrospectively).
 Eg:

 ```json
     "in_data_format": "fastq",